railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 * Using the email gateway for each incoming email from a certain address (such as info@mycompany.com) creating a lead automatically from the contents of the email,

-* Using Open ERP's XML-RPC web-services to connect to a form on your website.
+* Using OpenERP's XML-RPC web-services to connect to a form on your website.

 These different methods are described in the next CRM chapter, :ref:`ch-crm`.

 Organizing leads
 ----------------

-To help the users organize and handle leads efficiently, Open ERP provides several menus in the CRM system that can be used depending on the needs of each:
+To help the users organize and handle leads efficiently, OpenERP provides several menus in the CRM system that can be used depending on the needs of each:

 * :menuselection:`CRM & SRM --> Sales --> Leads --> New Lead` opens an entry form directly onto a new lead.
 This menu can